duchuycao15/Resume/README.md

-Adding more infomration for the resume
+This website is my resume, the version I wrote on my computer and hosted here, and that’s why I built the application:

-Add a links from the profolio to the resume
+Update:
-Keep the resume in the same format
+ 1. Adjust the resume also linked

-I made this resume so that everyone can view and see what i am doing?
+ 2. Adding more infomration for the resume

-add more infromation for it.
+ 3. Add a links from the profolio to the resume

-Adjust the resume also linked
+ 4. Keep the resume in the same format